 Okay, more a website logo, but let’s go with it!

-We have begun to use a “coat of arms” for our website which builds on the so-called “greater” coat of arms for the modern German state of Baden-Württemberg.
-Most of the Riehle Immigrant Ancestors we have been able to identify came from the old German states of Baden or Württemberg or adjacent territories and although a 20th century construct, their coat of arms is based on historic symbols that relate rather nicely to our German ancestry:
+We have begun to use a “crest”, “coat of arms” or we can simply call it a logo for our website which builds on the so-called “greater” coat of arms for the modern German state of Baden-Württemberg.
+Most of the Riehle Immigrant Ancestors we have been able to identify came from the old German states of Baden or Württemberg or adjacent territories and although a 20th century construct, the coat of arms of the modern state of Baden-Württemberg is based on historic symbols that relate rather nicely to our German ancestry:

 - The central element of the coat of arms, essentially the “lesser” coat of arms for Baden-Württemberg, represents three lions and is based on the historic coat of arms of the region that has periodically been know as Swabia.
 Although comprised of various parts of modern southwest Germany, over its various reincarnation Swabia loosely represents much of the areas where the Riehle name seems to have come into use during those same centuries.